golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 ## Abstract
 This GAP introduces a proposal for a language-agnostic layer of abstraction over the Golem VPN and its high-level APIs (`yapapi`, `yajsapi`).
-The main element of this proposal is the introduction of a **network configuration descriptor** file which can be used to describe a deployment of a set of services to be run within the Golem Network.
+The main element of this proposal is the introduction of an **application descriptor** file which can be used to describe a deployment of a set of services to be run within the Golem Network.
-This configuration descriptor is intended to be used together with high-level APIs to enable deploying and managing the nodes described within the descriptor.
+This application descriptor is intended to be used together with high-level APIs to enable deploying and managing the nodes described within the descriptor.
+A concept of a repository of application descriptors (a **Dapp-store**) is also outlined.

 ## Motivation
 ### Why?